m0merk/Proje_Hastane/README.md

-#Warning!
 Can run into Patrick Bateman